Ricardosgeral/relier-web/README.md

     $ sudo curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -

-### 3 - Create the app in Heroku (alternatively you can use the Heroku web site)
+### 3 - Create the app in Heroku (alternatively you can do this in Heroku web site)

     $ sudo heroku login                                  # log in Heroku (email + password required)
     $ sudo heroku create <APP_NAME>                      # This creates the app (choose your <APP_NAME>)

-### 4- Create a Postgres database on the Heroku app (alternatively you can use the Heroku web site)
+### 4- Create a PostgreSQL database on the Heroku app (alternatively you can use the Heroku web site)

     $ sudo heroku addons:create heroku-postgresql:hobby-dev --app <APP_NAME>   # this creates a PostgreSQL database in the app